2023 Solar Incentives Guide for Elizabeth, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Different kinds of incentives, such as cash back, discounts or monthly utility bill credits, might be available to you.
-Certain incentives may be offered by the state of New Jersey, by your utility company or by county or municipality, while others are federal.
-Some solar incentives you might qualify for any of the following types of solar incentives:
+The phrase "solar incentives" refers broadly to financial incentives designed to encourage increased use of renewable energy by making solar panels more affordable.
+Different kinds of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Some incentives may be provided via the New Jersey government, by your utility company or by county or municipality, while other incentives are federal.
+You might qualify for any of the following types of solar incentives:

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Elizabeth solar panel installation expert.
+To best understand how the new Clean Energy Credit might apply to you, talk to your local Elizabeth solar installation company.

 State & Local Solar Incentives

-Rebates, tax credits and more can be provided at multiple levels.
-In addition to federal solar incentives, there are often state and local ones, too.
+There are often also state solar incentives in addition to those provided by the federal government.
+Tax credits, rebates and more might be available at a more local level.
 These incentives — which might be given by your county or municipality, or by the state of New Jersey — might be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Elizabeth